Catastrophic battles and brutal failures: The first few months of World War One

 As the year of 1914 drew to a close, one of the most famous events of World War One took place.

 It was called the 'Christmas Truce'.
-This occurred on December twenty-fourth, 1914, when British and German soldiers decided to stop fighting and instead celebrate Christmas together.
+This occurred on December 24th, 1914, when British and German soldiers decided to stop fighting and instead celebrate Christmas together.

-The truce was only meant to last for that one day, but it eventually lasted for several days.
+The truce was only meant to last for that one day, but it actually lasted for several days.

 During this time, the soldiers tried to forget the horrors of the previous months.
 They exchanged gifts, played football together, and even sang carols.